enzo-project/enzo-dev/doc/manual/source/user_guide/RunningEnzo.rst

 ----------

 During a run, there are a number of forms of output.
-The largest will probably be the output of the grid hierarchy as specified by parameters such as dtDataDump and the CosmologyOutputRedshift.
+The largest will probably be the output of the full dataset as specified by parameters such as ``dtDataDump`` and the ``CosmologyOutputRedshift``.
 Such outputs contain a number of different files (sometimes many files if there are a large number of grids) and are explained elsewhere.
 It is useful to have a fairly large number of such outputs if the run is a long one, both to provide more information to analyze, but